-A phased Monetary Harmonization Programme is in place to prepare the ground towards the eventual establishment of a Monetary Union.
+A phased Monetary Harmonization Programme is in place to prepare the ground towards the eventual establishment of a monetary union.
 The programme enables Member States to:

-- i.
-Take aggressive economic reform programmes while at the same time learning how to cooperate and co-ordinate their economic policies; - ii.
-Through their reform programmes, create an enabling environment for price stability and economic growth to allow a natural development of financial markets and a high degree of economic integration;
+- Take aggressive economic reform programmes while at the same time learning how to co-operate and co-ordinate their economic policies; - ii.
+Through their reform programmes, create an enabling environment for price stability and economic growth to

-- iii.
+- allow a natural development of financial markets and a high degree of economic integration; - iii.
 Increase intra-regional trade while narrowing inequalities through economic growth; and - iv.
-Form a more balanced Monetary Union of relative equality in the region.
+Form a more balanced monetary union of relative equality in the region.

 To achieve the above, it was considered essential that the Member States should first go through a process of monetary harmonization with a view to achieving macro-economic convergence.
-To assess progress being made towards this objective, a number of convergence criteria were formulated, with a view of gauging the progress being made by the Member States in the implementation of the programme.
-The COMESA Monetary Institute CMI undertakes all technical activities to enhance the Monetary Cooperation Programme.
+In order to assess progress being made towards this objective, a number of convergence criteria were formulated, with a view of gauging the progress being made by the Member States in the implementation of the programme.
+The COMESA Monetary Institute CMI undertakes all technical activities to enhance the Monetary Cooperation Programme (See COMESA Institution)